totten/civix/UPGRADE.md

 * __Switch to `TRUE`__: The output will have standard APIv3 formatting, but any existing callers may break.
 * __Leave as `FALSE`__: The output will have non-conventional formatting, but existing callers will work.

-### Upgrade to v20.06.0+: PHPUnit

-If you have a generated `phpunit.xml` or `phpunit.xml.dist` file, it may include the old option `syntaxCheck="false"`.
-You can remove this.
-The option has been inert and will raise errors in newer versions of PHPUnit.

 ### Upgrade to v19.11.0+: APIv4 and PSR-4

 APIv4 looks for classes in the `Civi\Api4` namespace and `Civi/Api4` folder.